MFR6340/theenglishextension.org/young-world-4/unit-5: The Story of Chocolate.md

 <img src="https://imgur.com/2EH1s9G.png" width="25%" />

 It's impossible to include a list of chocolate-themed books without including this classic tale of a poor boy who wins a golden ticket to enter Willy Wonka's Chocolate Factory.
-Many kids have seen the movieveryone should read the book.
+Many kids have seen the movie; everyone should read the book.
 (Lexile 810) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039801520" rel="nofollow">Buy on Orell Füssli</a>